-- Why should you back toward the driver's side? - 2.
+- 1. Why should you back toward the driver's side? - 2.
 If stopped on a hill, how can you start moving without rolling back? - 3.
 When backing, why is it important to use a helper? - 4.
 What's the most important hand signal that you and the helper should agree on? - 5.
 What are the two special conditions where you should downshift? - 6.
 When should you downshift automatic transmissions? - 7.
 Retarders keep you from skidding when the road is slippery.
-True or False? - 8.
-What are the two ways to know when to shift?
+True or False?